jlpteaching/ECS154B/lab2/lab2.md

 We have provided four applications for you.

-- `fibonacci` which computes the nth Fibonacci number.
-The initial value of t1 contains the Fibonacci number to compute and after computing the value is found in t0.
+* `fibonacci`, which computes the nth Fibonacci number.
+The initial value of `t1` contains the Fibonacci number to compute, and after computing, the value is found in `t0`.
-- `naturalsum`
+* `naturalsum`
-- `multiplier`
+* `multiplier`
-- `divider`
+* `divider`

 If you have passed all of the above tests, your CPU should execute these applications with no issues!
-If you do not pass the test, you may need to dig into the debug output of the test.
+If you do not pass a test, you may need to dig into the debug output of the test.

-## Testing
+## Testing full applications

 You can run all of the applications at once with the following test.